samirovic92/http-service-client-spring/README.md

-# Spring Boot 4 HTTP Interfaces Demo
+# Http service client spring boot 4

 A demonstration project showcasing the new HTTP Service Client features in Spring Framework 7 and Spring Boot 4.
 This project uses declarative HTTP interfaces to consume the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/).